Home > About > Protective Factors and Adverse Childhood Experiences

 For more information about protective factors, see Protective Factors to Promote Well-Being.

-ACEs are traumatic events that occur before a child reaches the age of 18.
+ACEs are potentially traumatic events that occur before a child reaches the age of 18.

 ACEs include: